NrichAI/Sounds-Like-Me/README.md

 └──────────────────────────────────────────────────────────────┘
 ```

-### Culture-Specific Assessment

-Sounds Like Me adjusts the track set based on the user's country.
+The track set adjusts based on country.
 UK users receive a different set of 45 tracks than US users — not just different songs, but different genre distributions calibrated to local cultural norms.
 Musical meaning is culturally situated.
-Country music carries different connotations in Nashville than in London.
-Classical music has different cultural weight across populations.
-Measuring preference against a global average produces a flattened signal.
-Sounds Like Me measures against validated cultural norm groups.
+Sounds Like Me measures preference against validated cultural norm groups, not a global average.

-### The Rating Experience

-45 tracks.
-30-second clips.
-A 5-point scale from Really Dislike to Really Like.
-One track at a time.
-A progress tracker throughout.

-The experience is designed to feel like discovery, not examination.
-The user is reacting to music.
-The system is inferring psychology.

-Total time: approximately 10–12 minutes.
+Progress saves across sessions and platforms.
+The assessment can be completed in stages.

 <br>